Dorcimorci/anyakozosseg-frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.5.

+## Steps for getting updates from the current develop branch

+On the frontend side:

+- Stash your work if you have local changes
+- Checkout the develop branch
+- Fetch
+- Pull
+- Run `npm i`

+On the backend side:

+- Stash your work if you have local changes
+- Checkout the develop branch
+- Fetch
+- Pull
+- Backup (export) your database in phpMyAdmin
+- Run the following query in a phpMyAdmin SQL console:
+  `DROP DATABASE mother_community;`
+- Within phpMyAdmin Import the `Database/mother_community.sql` file from your local backend repository

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.